hamzeh-shaghlil/terrform-task/README.md

 ## userdata.sh

-> This Userdata file include the shell script that used to bootstrap the EC2 instance, including the following steps:**
+> This User data file includes the shell script that used to bootstrap the EC2 instance, including the following steps:**
   ```
 1. Update the apt package index.
 2. Install packages to allow apt to use a repository over HTTPS:
 3. Add Docker’s official GPG key:
-4. Add Docker repository to the system
+4. Add the Docker repository to the system
 5. Update the apt package index.
 6. Install the latest version of Docker CE
 7. Clone repository data from My Github account into the server (DockerFile and index.html)